-- Challenging local authority and NHS assessments: Read this guide if you or your relative are unhappy with a decision relating to their care needs.
+- Challenging local authority and NHS assessments: Read this guide if you or the person you look after are unhappy with a decision relating to their care needs.

 - Benefits for carers: Find out if you're getting all financial assistance you’re entitled too.

 - Looking after yourself: Caring can be very difficult at times, make sure you take care of your own needs as well.